Federation Runtime

 However, this model also brings the following impacts on the flexibility of the project and the maintenance cost of the build plugin:

-• Different build tools such as Webpack, Rspack, and Vite all need to implement Module Federation separately: Builder build tools and runtime, which affects maintenance costs and feature consistency.
+• Different build tools such as Webpack, Rspack, and Vite all need to implement Module Federation's build tools and runtime separately, which impacts maintenance costs and feature consistency.

 • Unable to consume remote modules in build plugins that do not support Module Federation, such as Webpack 4.